skydever/mystery-at-school/README.md

 The idea to create a learning app, based on the homwork my sun has to do, was born ...

-... and in addition to that, i want to learn how to work with angular
+... and in addition to that i want to learn how to work with angular and github

 ## the vision (to be extended)